 2. Kürtőskalács

 What is Kürtőskalács: aka “Chimney Cake”.
 It starts with sweet yeast dough wrapped in a cone-shaped baking spit and cooked over charcoal.
 Then various toppings are added to the sweet bread.
-Try cinnamon powder, which is the most popular topping or have it with soft-serve ice cream.
+Try cinnamon powder, the most popular topping, or have it with soft-serve ice cream.
 This sweet treat originated in Transylvania, but you can find it anywhere in Budapest.

-Where to eat Kürtőskalács: Molnár’s Kürtőskalács and other chimney cake food stalls around the city
+Where to eat Kürtőskalács in Budapest: Molnár’s Kürtőskalács and other chimney cake food stalls around the city

 1. Gulyás

-Where to eat Gulyás: Karaván Street Food, Central market Hall, Gettó Gulyás, Retek Bisztro, Pörc & Prézli Étterem, Kisharang Étkezde, Hungarikum Bisztró, Ildikó Konyhája, Korhely Faloda & Daloda, Kispiac Bisztró, Róma Ételbár, Studel House, Kiskakukk Restaurant, Frici Papa, Terv Bisztró
+Best restaurants in Budapest serving Gulyás: Karaván Street Food, Central Market Hall, Gettó Gulyás, Retek Bisztro, Pörc & Prézli Étterem, Kisharang Étkezde, Hungarikum Bisztró, Ildikó Konyhája, Korhely Faloda & Daloda, Kispiac Bisztró, Róma Ételbár, Kiskakukk Restaurant, Frici Papa, Terv Bisztró

 2. Lángos